-Facebook uses OpenGraph protocol to determine what information to show when a link to your site is shared.
-Any site can use OpenGraph tags to tell Facebook what information to show for a link, not just WordPress sites.
-If you are experiencing any issues with Facebook share links not displaying properly, their Object Debugger tool is the best place to look for help.
+Facebook uses OpenGraph protocol to decide which information will be shown when a link from your website is shared on Facebook.
+Any website can use OpenGraph tags to tell Facebook what information to show for a link.
+If you are experiencing any issues with links shared to Facebook not displaying properly, the Facebook Sharing Debugger tool is the best place to look for help.

 The scrape results that come up will show you the information Facebook was able to read from your site, based on the Open Graph tags.

-The To help you debug, these are the canonical URLs this URL used to point to section displays any recorded older “canonical” URLs that this particular URL used to point to.
+This section displays any recorded older “canonical” URLs that this particular URL used to point to.
 Most often your “canonical URL” should be the same as the URL you scraped originally.
-But this section will show if there have been changes in the past, such as changing from http:// to https://.
+This section would show if there have been changes in the past, such as changing from

 https://.
 This might happen if you added an SSL on your website recently.

 This section shows what Facebook will display when your link is shared, based on the page’s Open Graph properties.
 Check to make sure this is what should be shown, based on the tags the tool found (shown below).

 Open Graph Properties Generated from the Raw Tags